chef-boneyard/chef-web-docs-2016/docs_devkit/source/getting_started.rst

    platforms:
      - name: ubuntu-12.04
-     - name: centos-6.4
+     - name: centos-6.5

    suites:
      - name: default
        run_list:
-         - recipe[bar::default]
+         - recipe[chef-repo::default]
        attributes:

-Make sure the default provisioner is |chef zero|:
+Verify that the default provisioner is |chef zero|:

 .. code-block:: yaml

-   ---
-   driver:
-     name: vagrant
+   ...

    provisioner:
      name: chef_zero

    ...

-and also make sure the |kitchen yml| knows about the default recipe in your cookbook.
-Under ``suites``, make sure the ``run_list`` contains the name of your cookbook.
-For example:
+Verify that the default recipe is the name of the cookbook that was generated earlier:

 .. code-block:: yaml